chivondo/aws-bootcamp-cruddur-2023/journal/week9.md

 Add build stage
-Output image for the build stage is `ImageDefinition` Input image for the deploy stage is `ImageDefinition` Click `Release change`
+Output image for the build stage is `ImageDefinition` Input image for the deploy stage is `ImageDefinition` Click `Release change` and pipeline is created.

 ![Code Pipeline Success](assets/pipeline.png)

 Check our backend health check to see if its running:

 ![HealthCheck](assets/health-check.png)

 Modify health check to a new version in our `app.py` file.

-We make a new pull-merge from Prod
+We make a new pull-merge from Prod it triggers the source and a new build is processing.

 ![newBuild](assets/newBuild.png)

 New health-check version deployed

 ![HealthCheckv1](assets/health-checkv1.png)

 New deploy took around 14 min from the merge pull to full deploy

 ![newDeploy](assets/newDeploy.png)